Contents

 ReA was initially described after infections with specific bacteria: Chlamydia trachomatis, Shigella, Salmonella, Yersinia, and Campylobacter.
 However, recent studies have implicated Clostridioides difficile, Giardia, and other atypical infections as triggers for ReA.
 As in other spondyloarthropathies, ReA is associated with HLA-B27.
 While the joint fluid in ReA is sterile, bacterial antigens in the synovium (as opposed organisms) are thought to induce an immune response.

-Onset is most commonly noted between 20-40 years of age and in those of Caucasian descent.
+Onset is most commonly noted between 20-40 years of age and in those of Northern European descent.
 Males and females are equally affected where arthritis follows a gastrointestinal infection, but males are more affected where the condition has been triggered by C trachomatis.

 Only a minority of patients present with the "classic" triad of arthritis, urethritis (or cervicitis), and conjunctivitis.
 ReA usually presents as an acutely painful oligoarthritis (fewer than 5 joints), usually of the lower extremities.
 Patients can also complain of stiffness and pain of the lower back.
 Enthesitis (inflamed tendon and ligament insertion points) is especially common, and dactylitis (sausage digits) can also be seen.
 Conjunctivitis is typically bilateral and mucopurulent.